particle-iot/docs/src/content/reference/device-os/firmware.md

 The semi-automatic mode will not attempt to connect the device to the Cloud automatically, but once you connect it automatically handles reconnection.
-One common use case for this is checking the battery charge before connecting to cellular on the Boron, B Series SoM, Electron, and E Series.
+One common use case for this is checking the battery charge before connecting to cellular on the Boron, B-Series SoM, Electron, and E-Series.

 This code checks the battery level, and if low, goes back into sleep mode instead of trying to connect with a low battery, which is likely to fail.